gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 {{% figure src="ewg-logo-blue-white-on-transparent.png" width="200px" caption="The logo of Rust's Embedded Devices Working Group[^bib-rust-embedded-working-group-repo]." %}}

-This page aims to be an exploration into running Rust on microcontrollers, covering things such as:
+This page aims to be an exploration into running Rust on microcontrollers (what you would consider to be low-level embedded firmware, and not running on a hosted environment such as Linux), covering things such as:

 1. Language Features
 1. Architecture Support